 The focus of YAI’s work in education is geared towards building a strong foundation for children at an early age.
 Executive Director Kimmie Weeks notes, “I know from first-hand experience that the foundation a child receives prior to entering grade school plays a critical role in the success of that child through the rest of their academic journey.”

 YAI’s education initiatives focuses on helping to support the provision of a solid foundation for pupils in their early development stages.
 The organization recognizes that by giving children a good foundation they are able to excel and are contribute more significant to the rebuilding of their country.
-Programs offered in the education arm of the organization include:

 The mantra “teach a man to fish” has been the core guiding factor of YAI’s economic empowerment programs.
 This remains an area where the organization dedicates most of its resources to.